nikitavoloboev/moonbit/README.md

 ## Contributing
 [Suggestions](../../issues/) and pull requests are highly encouraged!

 I love finding new awesome tools and apps.
-If you have a favourite tool or app that you think I missed, please [say it](../../issues/new).
+If you have a favorite tool or app that you think I missed, please [say it](../../issues/new).

 ## Thank you 💜
 You can support me on [Patreon](https://www.patreon.com/nikitavoloboev) or look into [other projects](https://nikitavoloboev.xyz/projects) I shared.